 21st Century Skills

-Adults with high EQ tend to be stronger performers with higher earning potential,³ as they are better able to connect with peers and customers/clients, to solve problems, and to think creatively.
-In fact, in recent surveys across industries, employers ranked social and emotional skills like teamwork and problem solving as even more of a priority than analytical or quantitative skills.4
+Adults who build and incorporate solid EQ skills are stronger performers with higher earning potential than their peers,³ and in recent surveys across industries, employers ranked social and emotional skills like teamwork and problem solving as more of a priority than analytical or quantitative skills.4

 1. Durlak, J. A., Weissberg, R. P., Dymnicki, A. B., Taylor, R. D., & Schellinger, K. B. (2011).
 The impact of enhancing students’ social and emotional learning: A meta-analysis of school-based universal interventions.
 Child Development, 82(1): 405–432.